gavinsalam/two-body-cuts/README.md

 - [code/example1.cc](code/example1.cc): shows simple usage, given the kinematics for each of two decay products

-- [code/example2.cc](code/example2.cc): illustrates a Monte Carlo calculation of the acceptance for specific Higgs kinematics, with the full setup of the cuts whose acceptance shows the least dependence on the Higgs boson transverse momentum, CBI_HR cuts (including an additional raised hardness threshold at high rapidities).
+- [code/example2.cc](code/example2.cc): illustrates a Monte Carlo
+  calculation of the acceptance for specific Higgs kinematics, with the full setup of the cuts whose acceptance shows the least dependence on the Higgs boson transverse momentum, CBI_HR cuts from section 5 of the paper (including an additional raised hardness threshold at high rapidities).

+- [code/example3.cc](code/example3.cc): a similar program that evaluates harmonic acceptances for Z production for a variety of cuts, illustrating also the use of the CBI_{H,DY} cuts shown in section 6 of the paper.

 See the start of each file for instructions on building and running the executable.